Are you trying to eat something green and healthy at least once a day? This sweet and sour Swiss chard with turkey bacon is a great change of pace!

-I made this recipe with chard, but any type of green leafy vegetable will do – try kale, watercress, dandelion greens or anything else you might find at your farmers’ market.
+This dish is delicious with chard.
+However, if you can’t find any or simply don’t care for it, any type of green leafy vegetable will do.
+Try substituting kale, watercress, dandelion greens, or anything else you find at your farmers’ market.

 - Lentil Swiss Chard Soup with Orange Zest